brianWreaves/BetweenUs/README.md

 BetweenUs is a real-time speech-to-text companion built for people living with Motor Neurone Disease (MND).
 Spoken words are transcribed on-device and shown as large, flippable text blocks so conversation partners can keep up with face-to-face chats.

-> **Phase 3 status (Training UI – Base Elements)**
+> **Phase 4 status (Training Logic & Data Flow)**
-> ✅ Training workspace with phrase counter, card, and footer controls
+> ✅ MediaRecorder-powered audio capture with live timer feedback
-> ✅ Persistent phrase index + completion counter stored in preferences
+> ✅ Recordings stored per phrase in IndexedDB (webm → wav on export)
-> ✅ Region vocabulary hint captured for future keyword boosting
+> ✅ Clear + export actions available from the home dashboard
-> ✅ PWA shell, storage scaffolding, and export helpers from Phase 2
+> ✅ ZIP export bundling manifest, transcripts, keywords, and audio
-> ✅ README + landing page refreshed with training test steps
+> ✅ README + landing page refreshed with recording/export tests

 ---